 The shopper journey is a customer’s path before, during, and after purchasing a product or service.
 It includes everything from their initial awareness of a problem or needs to their final decision.

 There are three main stages to the shopper journey:

-- Awareness: The customer is aware of a problem or need and begins to research potential solutions.
+- Awareness: The customer knows a problem or need and begins researching solutions.

 - Interest: The customer is interested in a particular solution and begins to compare different options.

-- Decision: The customer decides on a particular product or service and makes a purchase.
+- Decision: The customer decides on a particular product or service and purchases.

 - Post-purchase: The customer buys other products based on their needs.

-By understanding the different stages of the shopper journey, you can start to develop targeted messaging and campaigns that align with what your customers need.
+By understanding the different stages of the shopper journey, you can develop targeted messaging and campaigns that align with what your customers need.
 Over time, you can use messaging to successfully move your customers down the purchase funnel and cross-sell more products.
-This approach can increase sales, improve conversion rates and build lasting relationships with your customers.
+This approach can increase sales, improve conversion rates and build lasting customer relationships.